Posted on April 3, 2015 in Breath Test Refusal

 However, if it is a more serious offense, or you have previously been convicted of drunk driving, you might lose your license for far longer, face much heavier fines and even be sent to prison.
 In this case, if you suspect you are over the legal limit you might choose to refuse the breath test.
 This will still generally result in your license being suspended,but this may be preferable to the other penalties you could face.

-However, as this article on breath tests explains, some states enforce no-refusal initiatives which can enable officers to procure a warrant for a suspect’s BAC test.
-Refusing in this instance can lead to contempt charges and may also result inofficers carrying out a forced blood draw.
+Some states enforce no-refusal initiatives which can enable officers to procure a warrant for a suspect’s BAC test.
+Refusing in this instance can lead to contempt charges and may also result in officers carrying out a forced blood draw.

 If you have been charged with drunk driving, it can be hard to know where to turn or how to begin building your defense.
 Fortunately, an attorney may be able to help you.
 He or she can evaluate the circumstances of your arrest and may be able to support you through the rest of the investigation.